testing-library/eslint-plugin-testing-library/docs/rules/no-container.md

 By using `container` methods like `.querySelector` you may lose a lot of the confidence that the user can really interact with your UI.
 Also, the test becomes harder to read, and it will break more frequently.

+This applies to Testing Library frameworks built on top of **DOM Testing Library**

 ## Rule Details

 This rule aims to disallow the use of `container` methods in your tests.